OM-IT-Consulting/web-app-repo/README.md

 # Web Application built using React
 Web Application Project using React, Redux  for building user interface for large Scale Applications development

+node version - v12.12.0
+Npm version - 6.11.3

+To build use npm run-script build
+To run use npm run-script start

 ## Base Folder Structure

 Folder Structure is very important for maintaining large scale applications.
 Folder Structure should be clean and good enough for the developers to understand the application.